phuonggtrann/phuongtran.github.io/_posts/2020-09-01-bisection-method.md

 > [0, 0.5]: root = 0.436535<br/>
 > [0.4, 0.5]: root = 0.436535<br/>

-### CONCLUSION:
-After trunking down the interval from [-1,1] to [-0.136, -0.13] and since the results of all tested intervals are consistent (0.436535), I am confident that the root is close to 0.436535.
+> After trunking down the interval from [-1,1] to [-0.136, -0.13] and since the results of all tested intervals are consistent (0.436535), I am confident that the root is close to 0.436535.
 Therefore, I am sure that my first 6 digits of the root is correct because of the consistency that I stated above.
 To double check my work, I tried f(xc) where xc is my final guess and the results is 1.18, in which, extremely close to 0.

 **MATLAB SESSION:**
 ```